duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_ProjectTBD.md

 **Problem 5:** ERROR: unable to contact ROS master at [http://![duckiebot_name].local:11311/] The traceback for the exception was written to the log file.

 **Solution:** make sure your laptop and duckiebot are on the same network.

 **Problem 6:** docker: Error response from daemon: Conflict.
 The container name "/object_detection" is already in use by container.

 **Solution:** Run the command in the laptop: docker container rm --force object_detection.
+Repeat step 3.